Ortham/testing-plugins/README.md

 The Skyrim plugins were created with [xEdit](https://github.com/TES5Edit).
 They all have empty author fields, but otherwise contain description fields and records as follows:

 * `Blank.esm`: Description field value is `v5.0`.
 Contains 10 records, with one being an interior CELL.
+The `TES4` header also contains an `XXXX` subrecord followed by an `ONAM` subrecord that contains 16,384 `0x00000000` FormID references.
 * `Blank - Different.esm`: Empty description field.
 Contains 9 records.
 * `Blank - Master Dependent.esm`: Empty description field.
 Contains 8 records.
 4 records are overridden from `Blank.esm`.
 * `Blank - Different Master Dependent.esm`: Empty description field.
 Contains 7 records.
 4 records are overridden from `Blank - Different.esm`.